mohaEs/Batch-image-and-landmark-augmentation/README.md

-# Batch-image-and-landmark-augmentation

 # Image and keypoint augmentor
-Use this for aumenting the paired images and landmarks. based on skimage and imgaug https://github.com/aleju/imgaug
+Use this for aumenting the images and corresponding landmarks. based on skimage and imgaug https://github.com/aleju/imgaug

 # Files!